-Mate is a proud cultural bond of a continent colonized by immigrants of disparate ancestries, it is a link to the nation’s Indian and Spanish colonial heritage.
+Mate is a proud cultural bond of a continent colonized by immigrants of disparate ancestries, it is a link to the nation’s first people and Spanish colonial heritage.

 The elaborate custom of preparing and consuming it, is shown me by Signora Maria, she works behind the “Monumento al Mate” in Bellavista (Paraguay), sitting on a simple desk in the little information center.
 She tells me a legend while demonstrating with reverence the proper technique for drinking mate.